Marcie Rendon

 Marcie Rendon (born 1952) is a Native American playwright, poet, author, and community arts activist based in Minneapolis.
 She is an enrolled member of the White Earth Band of the Minnesota Chippewa Tribe.

 Rendon founded Raving Native Productions theater.
-Along with various plays, screenplays, poems and short stories, she has written two nonfiction books for children, and five crime fiction novels.
+Along with various plays, screenplays, poems, and short stories, she has written two nonfiction books for children and five crime fiction novels.
 Her first novel Murder on the Red River won the 2018 Pinckley Prize for Debut Crime Fiction.
 Her second novel Girl Gone Missing was shortlisted for the 2020 G. P. Putnam's Sons Sue Grafton Memorial Award.
-Her most successful theatre work to date is "Free Frybread Telethon", a play which satirizes the American prison system and its treatment of Native Americans.
+Her most well-known theatre work is Free Frybread, a mock telethon play which satirizes the American prison system and its treatment of Native Americans.

-Education
+Early life and education

+Rendon was born in Norman County, Minnesota in 1952.

-Rendon graduated with a BA in Criminal Justice and a BA in Indian Studies from Moorhead State University in 1975.
-In 1991 she graduated with a MA in Human Development from Saint Mary's University of Minnesota of Winona in Minneapolis.
+Rendon graduated from Moorhead State University in 1975 with two Bachelor of Arts degrees, in criminal justice and Indian studies.
+In 1991 she graduated with a Master of Arts in human development from Saint Mary's University of Minnesota.

 Career

-Rendon applied to the Loft Inroads program where she met Anishinabe writer Jim Northrup who became her mentor.
+In the early 1990s, Rendon won the Loft’s Inroads Writers of Color Award and was mentored by Anishinaabe writer Jim Northrup.
 She founded Raving Native Productions in 1996.

+In 2016, Rendon received the Loft's Spoken Word Immersion fellowship.
+In 2017, her poetry appeared in the Saint Paul Almanac's Impressions project.

-Rendon was chosen as the first Native American woman to receive the McKnight Foundation's 2020 Distinguished Artist Award.
-In June 2019, Rendon was featured in the Visual Collaborative Polaris catalogue, under the Voyager series for humanities, she was interviewed alongside 25 people from around the world such as; Seun Kuti, Berla Mundi and Aya Chebbi.
+In June 2019, Rendon was featured in Visual Collaborative's Polaris catalogue as part of the Voyager series for humanities.
+Rendon was the first Native American woman to receive the McKnight Foundation's 2020 Distinguished Artist Award.